FastComments/fastcomments-docs/src/content/guides/installation/items/installation-common-use-cases.md

 Showing the same comments on multiple sites is something FastComments supports out of the box.
 See our [documentation on this subject](/guide-multiple-sites.html#sharing-comments-across-domains).

+### Changing The Current Page

+FastComments supports SPAs and complex applications.
+Changing the current page is easy, and covered [here](/guide-customizations-and-configuration#switching-comment-threads).